Harzburgite

+Type of peridotite with less than 5% clinopyroxene and less than 90% olivine.

 Harzburgite, an ultramafic, igneous rock, is a variety of peridotite consisting mostly of the two minerals olivine and low-calcium (Ca) pyroxene (enstatite); it is named for occurrences in the Harz Mountains of Germany.
 It commonly contains a few percent chromium-rich spinel as an accessory mineral.
 Garnet-bearing harzburgite is much less common, found most commonly as xenoliths in kimberlite.

 Harzburgite typically forms by the extraction of partial melts from the more pyroxene-rich peridotite called lherzolite.
 The molten magma extracted from harzburgite may then erupt on the surface as basalt.
 If partial melting of the harzburgite continues, all of the pyroxene may be extracted from it to form magma, leaving behind the pyroxene-poor peridotite called dunite.
 Harzburgite may also form by the accumulation of olivine and low-Ca pyroxene in large magma chambers of basalt deep in continental crust (layered intrusions).